Supreme Court (Denmark): Function

 The Supreme Court functions as a civil and criminal appellate court for cases from the subordinate courts.
-Since a decision cannot normally be appealed more than once, County Court cases rarely reach Supreme Court-level, though this may be the case if the independent Board of Appeals grants a leave of appeal.
+Since a decision cannot normally be appealed more than once, District Court cases rarely reach Supreme Court-level, though this may be the case if the independent Appeals Permission Board grants a leave of appeal.

 Significant civil cases with issues of principle, however, are typically deferred to one of the two Danish High Courts as courts of first instance.
 In those cases sentences from the Eastern or Western High Courts (Østre Landsret and Vestre Landsret) may be directly appealed to The Supreme Court.

 As its name indicates, the Supreme Court is the highest Court in the Kingdom of Denmark and its judgments cannot be appealed to another Danish court.
 It is split into two chambers which both hear all types of cases.
 A case is heard by at least five judges.
-In all, the court consists of normally 15 judges and a President.
+In all, the court consists of normally 15 judges and a president.

 Unlike criminal cases in the lower courts, the Supreme Court does not deal with the issue of guilt.
 However, the basis on which the lower court reached its verdict may be brought into consideration and edited.
 In criminal trials by jury in the first instance, the defence may appeal on grounds of judicial error regarding the judges' direction to the jury (the summing-up of the theoretical foundations, which should be taken into consideration when the jurors deliberate).